Rob has been in touch again with another layout showing the start of his model railway scenery.

 Rob of Farland Howe”

-I do love Rob’ stuff – I like the way he takes the time to explain what he’s doing, and why he’s doing it.
+A big thanks to Rob for sharing his model railway scenery pics – I like the way he takes the time to explain what he’s doing, and why he’s doing it.